Patti Skrypek

 Treasurer / Finance Manager

-Regina is an experienced accountant with history working in real estate and public accounting (audit and assurance).
-She’s a mother of 2 boys and a self described foodie and an art lover with a penchant for theater arts.
-Regina is excited to join Arts Society King to lend her services and discover new adventures.
+Regina is a proficient accountant with experience in real estate and public accounting (audit and assurance).
+She’s a mother of two boys and a self-described foodie and an art lover with a penchant for theatre arts.
+Regina joined the Arts Society King board in 2022 to lend her services and discover new adventures.

 Murdene Pozdrowski